elkebir-group/Dolphyin/README.md

 ```

 The following is an example of how to Graphvis to examine a phylogeny after using Dolphyin and the check-FN executable.
 Dolphyin and the check-FN executable are not dependent on the installation of Graphvis.
-The visualization file can be editted to customize the resulting image (removing the explicit labeling of nodes mapping to 0 taxa, labeling characters with other identifiers, etc.) Below is Graphvis's uneditted output.
+The visualization file can be editted to customize the result (removing the explicit labeling of nodes mapping to 0 taxa, labeling characters with other identifiers, etc.)

 ```
 dot -Tsvg output-m25_n25_s1_k1_loss0.1-vis.txt